🇯🇴

 CategoryBudgetMid-RangeLuxury

-Tipping: Tipping is expected in tourist areas; 10% is standard in restaurants if not included, and small tips for guides and drivers are customary.
+Tipping: Tipping is customary but not compulsory; 10% in restaurants and rounding up taxi fares and small tips for guides, hotel staff, and drivers are appreciated.

 Stay Connected in Jordan